 Dear Incoming Sixth Grade Families,

-We wanted to let you know about the summer reading requirements for students entering sixth grade.
-All incoming sixth graders should read the Young Reader’s Edition of
+We wanted to let you know about the summer reading requirements for students entering sixth grade at BB&N. All incoming sixth graders should read the Young Reader’s Edition of

-The Boy Who Harnessed the Wind, by William Kamkwamba (ISBN: 9780147510426).
+The Boy Who Harnessed the Wind by William Kamkwamba (ISBN: 978-0803740808).
 Students should be ready to explore the plot and analyze the story when they return in September.
-They do not need to active read it, but please have them bring the book to school with them the first week back.
+They do not need to take notes, but please have them bring the book to school with them the first week back.

 William Kamkwamba’s story of grit, creativity, and thirst for knowledge is an important lesson for both adults and children to take in.
 Kamkwamba’s abilities to recognize a problem and pursue a solution are skills that we ask of our students to practice every day.
 As teachers, we feel that this memoir directly connects to many service learning projects the sixth graders will engage in throughout the year, and Kamkwamba’s memoir exposes us all to what education means beyond the traditional sense of the word.